-Credit: A unit of measure (e.g., a functional or areal measure or other suitable metric) representing the accrual or attainment of aquatic functions at a mitigation bank or in-lieu fee program project site.
+Credit: A unit of measure (e.g., a functional or areal measure or other suitable metric) representing the accrual or attainment of aquatic functions at a compensatory mitigation site.
 The measure of aquatic functions is based on the resources restored, established, enhanced, or preserved.